Understanding Common Python Syntax Used in LangGraph

 dict

-: Does not provide type checking at runtime or during development.
+: Does not provide type checking during runtime and development.

 TypedDict